 Spinal decompression therapy stretches the spine and adjoining muscles in a lengthening direction, which may cause some discomfort for a few sessions until the muscles are used to the stretching.
 It is the most common type of minor pain people may feel after spinal decompression therapy.

-Apart from a dull soreness and discomfort, no significant pain and side effects are reported after the therapy.
+Apart from dull soreness and discomfort, no significant pain and side effects are reported after the therapy.
 The achy soreness is mainly because the muscles are not used to this type of stretching.
 The soreness subsides after the muscles get used to it after a few sessions.

 Spinal Decompression Therapy Risks:

 Non-surgical spinal compression does not pose any severe risks to the patients.
-However, your doctor may recommend an array of medicine that will have to go side by side with spinal decompression therapy, which may cause some allergic reaction or have adverse effects when taken with medications for other issues.
+However, your doctor may recommend an array of medicine that will have to go side by side with spinal decompression therapy, which may cause some allergic reactions or have adverse effects when taken with medications for other issues.

 One of the major risks of getting decompression therapy is that the treatment may not be suitable for you and may not help relieve the back pain.